rebeccaf1918/pands-project/README.md

 "The Use of Multiple Measurements in Taxonomic Problems as an example of Linear Discriminant Analysis."
 The data itself about the sepal and petal measuresments of the Iris Setosa, Iris Virginica and Iris Versicolour flowers were collected by Dr Edgar Anderson in Canada.
 The Iris data set has long been utilised in Data Analysis, Statistics and Machine Learning, with everyone from beginners to experts being familiar with it.
-The data set is used for multivariate data analysis and in Machine Learning as a test study for various statistical classification techniques, due to the simplicity and small sample size of the data set.
+The data set is used for multivariate data analysis and in Machine Learning as a test study for various statistical classification techniques, due to the simplicity, small and uniformly measured sample size of the data set and lack of null values or missing values.

 The Iris Data Set contains 50 samples from each of the three species of Iris Flower:
 1. Iris Setosa